-Emily C. Fransen is a Master Teacher and the Academy Director at Hall Piano Company in Metairie, LA and a musicians’ health and wellness advocate.
+Emily C. Fransen is a private piano and voice teacher in Metairie, LA with 20 years of teaching experience.
 She has served on the faculty at Loyola University New Orleans, University of New Orleans, and Delgado Community College.
 Emily holds a Master of Piano Performance degree from Loyola University New Orleans, where she studied piano with Jac McCracken.
 She also received her Bachelor of Music in Vocal Performance and Music Industry Studies degree from Loyola University in 2008.
 She frequently performs both solo and duo material throughout the New Orleans area, and she is a recipient of the 2017 and 2018 Steinway and Sons Top Teacher Award for the Louisiana area.

 She currently acts as President of the Greater New Orleans Music Club and also serves on the board of the Jr. Philharmonic Society of New Orleans.
-Her students participate regularly in the LFMC Festival, the Romantic and Contemporary Auditions, the Ursuline Bach Contest, and the Junior Philharmonic Society Competition.
+Her students have placed in the Charleston International European Music Competition and The Charleston International Baroque Music Competition.
+Locally, both her piano and voice students have been selected to perform in the Junior Philharmonic Society of New Orleans’ highly competitive concert series, and her students have also placed in the Ursuline Academy Bach Contest.
+Her students participate annually in the Romantic and Contemporary Auditions, the LFMC Festival, and the LFMC Junior Convention.
 In 2014, she founded the Lynn Celestin Memorial Scholarship Fund, which benefits young piano students who have an interest in teaching.
-She maintains a full studio of private piano and vocal students throughout the year and has trained other private teachers, as well.
+She has also produced several professional piano teachers who studied under her as students and student teachers.
 In addition, she frequently judges local and statewide competitions.

-She has been performing regularly following two surgical procedures to repair a torn ligament in her wrist, which has left her with a permanent pin in her wrist.
-Additionally, she was diagnosed with basal joint arthritis 10 years ago and most recently, hyper-mobility.
+Despite having undergone 3 hand surgeries for basal joint arthritis and a ligament tear, she continues to perform.
+She has been diagnosed with osteoarthritis and most recently, hyper-mobility.
 She is a big advocate for the use of CBD oil to treat pain, inflammation, and anxiety/depression and acts as a sales rep for CBD BioCare, where she helps people (and pets!) find relief from their discomfort.